 Lucy: Absolutely, we’ve seen this very real, encouraging and heartwarming surge of interesting programs where organisations like local government or industry associations that are looking for ways to impart connection and meaning to their membership bases or their communities.

 One is the City of Melbourne, and they’re currently running a mentoring program for young musicians to connect with more senior musicians and help them hone their craft and enter the industry.

-We’re also speaking to a number of kind of sporting organisations like the United States Tennis Association about connecting their officials in mentoring relationships and we work with an amazing organisation called Women Offshore who are literally connecting women offshore – in submarines, on offshore oil rigs or in cruise ships, wherever it happens to be, to help them navigate what is traditionally, a very male-dominated industry.
+We’re also speaking to a number of sporting organisations like the United States Tennis Association about connecting their officials in mentoring relationships and we work with an amazing organisation called Women Offshore who are literally connecting women offshore – in submarines, on offshore oil rigs or in cruise ships, wherever it happens to be, to help them navigate what is traditionally a very male-dominated industry.

 “Mentoring doesn’t just have to mean “professional”, there is a blurring of personal and professional and it’s at that intersection that mentoring really thrives for people. “